-Rotary Peace Fellowships will be awarded on a world-competitive basis to up to 100 top candidates for study at one of the six Rotary Peace Centers.
-Candidates will be chosen to represent a variety of regions of the world, countries, and cultures when it is feasible and consistent with the objectives of selecting the most qualified candidates for each Center's program.
-(January 2018 Trustees Mtg., Dec.
-75)
+Rotary Peace Fellowships will be awarded on a world-competitive basis to up to 130 candidates for study at one of the seven Rotary Peace Centers.
+Candidates will be chosen from various countries and diverse backgrounds and regions of the world when it is feasible and consistent with the objectives of selecting the most qualified candidates for each Center's program.
+(November 2020 Trustees Mtg., Dec.
+60)